Riccocez/Churn-Predictor/README.md

 # Churn-Predictor Model using Multi-class Logistic Regression

-These code contains a churn predictor model capable of cluster random drivers into three classes of churn:
+This repository contains a churn predictor model capable of cluster random drivers into three classes of churn:
   1) Low Churn
   2) Medium Churn
   3) High Churn